 Verbally Encourage Google Reviews

-Contrary to Yelp, Google is not opposed to verbal encouragement from merchants as a means to increase reviews on their Google+ profile.
+Contrary to Yelp, Google is not opposed to verbal encouragement from merchants as a means to increase reviews on their Google My Business listing.
 Note that this is not direct review solicitation.
 It is about being relational and asking your best customers to share their experiences with others, if they feel inclined to do so.

 In short, your role is to let them know that the tool is available, without making your customers feel obligated to provide an opinion that is not reflective of their experience.
 With this in mind, do not offer incentives as a way of encouragement.
 This is frowned upon by all review websites, and it is a bad business practice.